james-fry/hassio-addons/dasher/README.md

 #### Find Dash Button

 Once your Dash button is set up and on your network, you need to determine its MAC address.
 Because Dasher is running in a Docker container, scanning for Dash buttons requires you to open a shell in the container.
-You can achieve this by opening a shell on the Hass.io host, and then:
+You can achieve this by opening a shell on the Hass.io host, and then running:

     docker ps

-Find the Dasher container's name -e.g. addon_dasher Then attach to the container with:
+Find the Dasher container's name -e.g. addon_dasher

+Then open a bash shell on the container with:

     docker exec -i -t addon_dasher /bin/bash

 You can also use a Docker management tool such as Portainer https://github.com/portainer/portainer.

 Check that your dir is /root/dasher then run this:

     node node_modules/node-dash-button/bin/findbutton